 Improved production through better maintenance

-Without powerful machines, it is impossible to ensure sustained production.
+Without powerful machines, it is impossible to ensure and accomplish sustained production.
 For this, maintenance operations are crucial.
-It is no longer enough to try to prevent malfunctions and breakdowns of machines to keep them in functioning.
-The goal is also to increase its performance.
-It is on this principle that Total Productive Maintenance (TPM) is based, an approach characterized by a greater involvement of operators.
+It is no longer enough to try to prevent malfunctions, inefficiencies and breakdowns of machines to keep them in functioning.
+The goal is also to reach performance improvement.
+It is on this principle that Total Productive Maintenance (TPM) is based, an approach characterized by a greater involvement of accountable operators.

-This is indeed an approach inviting those who work directly with the machines to contribute to their maintenance, because they are the ones who know them best.
+This is indeed an approach inviting those who work directly with the machines to contribute to their maintenance and improvements, because they are the ones who know them best.
 Total Productive Maintenance uses the initiative and analysis of the operator to improve the performance of production tools.

-If he detects a deficiency in the machine, he knows how to fix it or can participate in finding a solution, he must be able to benefit from listening to his superiors.
+If he detects a deficiency in the machine, he knows how to fix it or can participate in finding a solution through tools and techniques; he must be able to benefit from listening to his superiors.
 In the end, it is the company as a whole that benefits from this kind of experience feedback recommended by the TPM.

-Work instructions are used on paper-basis which generate consequences for the production and the quality of this one.
-This is why, we recommend industrial companies to use a software to create and manage their work instructions.
+Work instructions are used on paper-basis which generates consequences for the production and the total quality of this one.
+This is why, we recommend industrial companies to use a software to create, automate and manage their work instructions.
 They prevent operators to make errors and therefore insure to do right the first time.
 To know more about Digital Work Instructions Sofware, contact us.